 Suggest a good time frame for meetings during this conversation as well.
 My mentor and I met for about 90 minutes, once a month for about 4 or 5 months, and exchanged occasional emails and 5 minutes catch up chats during the working day.
 We were both quite open from the start and I was very confident that my mentor would give me the time I needed wherever possible.

 As far as how you work your question, you can go for 'will you be my mentor?' like I did, or you can be a bit more subtle and mention that you'd like to get a drink and talk about your choice's career and experience.
 I think this will be reflective of the relationship you already have with your choice, so make sure you judge this correctly.

 If you do choose email as your means of communication like I did, just be aware that this will result in a waiting period.
 I'm not a huge fan of waiting, so I did find this a little difficult and I did second-guess my choice.
 If this sounds like something that you might not deal well with, I would encourage a face-to-face discussion, or a phone call if this isn't possible.

-Assuming that your choice says yes and is now your Mentor, it's time to get started!
-I'll talk more about what that might look like in another blog, so sign up to Enhance Mentoring's newsletter below to find out when it's live!
+Assuming that your choice says yes and is now your mentor, it's time to get started!
+I'll talk more about what that might look like in another blog, so sign up to enhance mentoring's newsletter below to make sure you're one of the first to know when it's live!
 If you have any thoughts or questions about this blog, please comment below and start a discussion.